lennox-codes/QuickCards/README.md

 # Wishes.me

-This is a full-stack web application which enables users to edit and share digital cards.
+This is a full-stack web application which enables users to edit and share digital greeting cards.